Why changes were needed

 An independent review function is being developed to provide survivors an independent review of financial redress offer.
 The function will operate outside of redress agencies.
 It will provide assurance that individual settlement offers have been determined and applied consistently in line with the Common Payment Framework.

-The independent review function is scheduled to go live alongside other system changes later this year.
+The independent review function is scheduled to go live alongside other system changes late 2026.

 Common monitoring and reporting framework